arogozhnikov/arogozhnikov.github.io/testimonials.md

 (I worked with neutrino data, but that did not turn me into a neutrino physicist)

 Quite soon folks form dataquest asked to post it on their platform.
-They improved that post significantly after that, but still keep the original attribution (example to follow!):
+They improved that post significantly after that, but still keep the original attribution (an example to follow!):

 > This post is based on a post that originally appeared on Alex Rogozhnikov’s blog, ‘Brilliantly Wrong’.
 We have expanded the post and will continue to do so over time — if you have a suggestion please let us know.
 Thanks to Alex for graciously letting us republish his work here.
 >